 - Confederated Tribes of the Grand Ronde Community: The city of Grand Ronde is located just outside Yamhill County in Polk County.
-Grand Ronde contracts with YCTA for about \$56,000 annually to support Route 22 (an increase from \$42,000 in previous years). - McMinnville and Newberg: Yamhill County's largest cities have provided local funds through intergovernmental agreements to support local fixed route operations in their cities.
+Grand Ronde contracts with YCTA for about \$58,500 (2018-2019) annually to support Route 22 (an increase from \$42,000 in previous years); this may change in the future based on the hourly rate YCTA pays its service provider. - McMinnville and Newberg: Yamhill County's largest cities have provided local funds through intergovernmental agreements to support local fixed route operations in their cities.
 The City Councils decide annually how much to contribute-approximately \$20,000 each in recent years.